01-edu/public/subjects/devops/play-with-containers/audit/README.md

 - `inventory-database volume` contains the inventory database.
 - `billing-database volume` contains the billing database.
-- `api-gateway-app volume` contains the Api gateway logs.
+- `api-gateway-app volume` contains the API gateway logs.

 ###### Do all volumes have the correct configuration?